ShadowKing345/LastWhisper-Discord-Bot/docs/PROJECT_STRUCTURE.md

 ## Logger

-The logger handles how information is presented to the command line or saved into a file.
-Currently, the project is using Winston as its logger as the default JavaScript is not ideal for complex logging.
+To log information about the application we shall use `pino`. `pino-pretty` shall be used to represent the outputted JSON in a more human-readable format.

-The format for the logger is as follows.
+The format for the log messages should be as follows.

 ```
-<Time stamp (YYYY-MM-DD hh:mm:ss)> <context> [<Logger leve>]: <message>
+<Time stamp (yyyy-MM-dd hh:mm:ss)> <context> [<Logger leve>]: <message>
 ```

 The context should be used to denote where the log is coming from.
 For example, if the context is a repository it should